 - Does Existing Motorcycle Insurance from My Home Country Cover Me?

 What Type of Motorcycle Insurance Is Suitable for Visitors to the US?

 Since motorcycles come in different sizes and classifications, you’ll discover that the insurance requirements are highly variable.

-If you decide to buy or rent a low-capacity bike, such as a scooter with a 50cc engine, the motorcycle insurance for foreigners could be very affordable.
+Motorcycle insurance for foreigners could be very affordable if you decide to buy or rent a low-capacity bike, such as a scooter with a 50cc engine.

 Some states, like Washington, require all motorcyclists to carry liability coverage and have proof of it while riding.
 If you’re visiting the United States, it’s expected that you meet those mandates.